OAS Payments 2023 – Understanding How Old Age Security Works

 The only exceptions to this rule are if your sponsor dies, files for bankruptcy, is incarcerated for over six months or is convicted of abusing you.
 If you are a non-sponsored immigrant, regular rules apply to you.

-You should plan your retirement accordingly to get the most out of these benefits.
+It would help to plan your retirement accordingly to get the most out of these benefits.

 Ideally, you should delay accessing these benefits until you hit the 40-year residency mark or the age of 70.